 Don’t begin your homily by wearing sunglasses.
 That’s just painful.
 Don’t begin your homily by whipping out your cell phone.
 That wasn’t pretty either.
 You don’t need props, Father.
 You don’t need to go for shock value or drama.
 You’re not an actor.
 You’re not, in fact, on stage.
 Further, this is not an interactive type of moment, in the sense that it’s not time to ask the congregation to repeat after you, to raise their hands or to take out their smartphones and look at their apps.

 Most of the parishioners are at Mass because Sundays are days of obligation.
 You will not find most of these same parishioners at Mass on other days.
 This does not mean that they are bad people, or that those who attend daily Mass are holier than those who do not.
 It’s not as simple as that.

-My point is that those people who feel obliged or drawn to Mass will be there, and they’ll listen to the homily.
+My point is that those people who feel drawn to Mass (or obligated to attend) will be there, and they’ll listen to the homily.
 You’ve already got a subset of the population that is ready to accept a homily about God, Jesus, the Blessed Mother, saints and angels and demons and Satan.
 It’s okay to go there.
 It’s okay to start there.

 Why start with some “cute” story about a little boy who whatever and whatever?

 How many stories have I heard about ‘little Johnny’ or ‘little Tommy’?

 You don’t need a new story when you’ve got the readings of the day.
 Let’s start there.
 Get on with it.

 Currently, the situation is too often something like this: You show up at the dentist’s office.
 You are greeted by the receptionist.
 You sit down in the waiting area.
 You stand up again and go into the dental chair.
 You are given a bib, and possibly some sunglasses.
 You submit to x-rays.
 The dentist arrives and he asks you to open your mouth.
 You open your mouth.

 He says, “You know, I went canoeing for three days, down the North Saskatchewan. “